IDoCodingStuffs/python-doodles/freeform-log.md

 ### 7 PM
 Answer is, somewhat better.
 But the validation loss refuses to go down, and inference snaps to wrong things.
 I figured how to add horizontal and vertical flips, so maybe that plus Gaussian blur will yield better results?

+### 8 PM
+I will let it train all the way but starting to feel like the model itself is just insufficient.
+But I definitely met the initial part "overfit first, expand later".
+So time to try a UNet backbone instead.
+Afterwards, I can tack on the temporal components.
+Hoping I get to define the bar these upcoming 3 months...
+Man I really want to win this.